launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-flags/flag-settings.md

 [/block]

 <Callout intent="info">
-  <Callout.Title>Flag keys can't be changed</Callout.Title>
+  <CalloutTitle>Flag keys can't be changed</CalloutTitle>
-   <Callout.Description>In addition to the descriptors, every flag has a unique key which you set during flag creation.
-The key cannot be edited after the flag is created.</Callout.Description>
+   <CalloutDescription>In addition to the descriptors, every flag has a unique key which you set during flag creation.
+The key cannot be edited after the flag is created.</CalloutDescription>
 </Callout>

 ## Sending detailed event information

 <Callout intent="info">
-  <Callout.Title>Detailed events require Data Export</Callout.Title>
+  <CalloutTitle>Detailed events require Data Export</CalloutTitle>
-   <Callout.Description>This setting is only visible to customers using Data Export.
+   <CalloutDescription>This setting is only visible to customers using Data Export.
 Data Export is only available to customers on our enterprise plans.
-If you're interested in learning more about our enterprise plans, contact [sales@launchdarkly.com](mailto:sales@launchdarkly.com?Subject=Data%20Export).</Callout.Description>
+If you're interested in learning more about our enterprise plans, contact [sales@launchdarkly.com](mailto:sales@launchdarkly.com?Subject=Data%20Export).</CalloutDescription>
 </Callout>
 Flag evaluation events are summarized by default to minimize data use.